Optimystics/OptimismFractal.com/intents.md

 3. This Optimism Fractal Council approved a [proposal](https://snapshot.org/#/optimismfractal.eth/proposal/0xbe0d658597adfea76ddf7d082682ac238c521fb39836ced176c8ad7a604f6d84) to update Optimism Fractal’s core intents in June, 2024.
 This proposal added optimizing governance to the intents and clarified Optimism as the Superchain.
 The proposal was approved by the community via the consensus process defined above.
 You can watch a related video and learn more about this change [here](https://gov.optimism.io/t/announcing-optimism-fractal-s-intent-to-optimize-governance-on-the-superchain/8399).

 4. The Optimism Fractal Council approved a [proposal](https://snapshot.org/#/optimismfractal.eth/proposal/0x3c35f474b1e2c037f32455abd75d027aa29d402200ac649fecb8b46c789c26a3) to move to ORDAO smart contracts and change our intents in November, 2024.
 This provided the community (composed of 65 people who participated in our first four seasons) with a consensus process to execute onchain actions necessary to distribute Respect and implement the will expressed by the consensus process.

+5. The Optimism Fractal Council approved a proposal to transition to biweekly events and update core intents in December 2024.
+This evolution reflects our community's growth and strategic focus on serving the expanding Superchain ecosystem while maintaining vibrant community engagement.
+The changes modified our event cadence, refined our core intent statement, and enhanced our contribution prompt to emphasize ecosystem growth.
+(PENDING APPROVAL)

 You can find previous versions of this document [here](https://www.notion.so/Historical-Optimism-Fractal-Intent-Documents-c059310b32d448d885e63a43c9b9fb94?pvs=21) and create or review proposals to change this document in the Optimism Fractal [snapshot space](https://snapshot.org/#/optimismfractal.eth).